 With so many things to consider, it can be hard to know which plan is best for you—and your pocketbook.

 Here’s a quick look at your Medicare options and a few tips to help you choose the right plan.

 How Does Original Medicare Work?

 Under Original Medicare, you get your benefits directly from the federal government.
-Original Medicare includes two parts, Part A and Part B, that provide your hospital and medical insurance.
+Original Medicare benefits include two parts, Part A and Part B, that provide your hospital and medical insurance.
 If you have a qualifying work history, your Part A benefits are premium-free.

 Medicare Part B premiums are set each year by the federal government and most people pay the same standard rate.
 Some high earners (fewer than 5%) pay an income-related adjustment in addition to the standard Part B premium.

 Because Original Medicare is managed by the federal government, the benefits are exactly the same for every person who enrolls.
 There are no pre-existing condition limitations or waiting periods.

 Part A covers inpatient care when you are admitted to a hospital or skilled nursing home.
 It also covers hospice care and certain kinds of home health care.
 Part B pays for outpatient expenses like doctor visits, x-rays, and lab tests.
 It also covers durable medical equipment like wheelchairs and home oxygen supplies.